symfoni/symfoni-monorepo/packages/hardhat-react/README.md

 If the Hardhat context successfully connected to a provider in your frontend (web3modal or Hardhat node) and

 - hardhat-deploy **deployed** an instance of your contract.
-The **ContractContext.instance** property will be initiated.
+The **ContractContext.instance** property will be initiated with this deployment address.
 Here you have access to all functions, events, and so on.
+- If an instance was NOT deployed by hardhat-deploy, it will be set to a zero address.
+This way makes it easier to connect with another contract address in you frontend with for example `erc20.instance?.attach("SOME_ADDRESS")`
-- the provider has Sing functionality.
+- If the provider has sign() functionality.
 The **ContractContext.factory** will be available, and you can deploy a contract or connect to other instances.

 ## Component examples